 Using Liquefied Petroleum Gas (LPG) has become more affordable for lower income families in Cameroon thanks to a new microfinance program, called “Bottled Gas For Better Life”, launched in February 2017 by The Global LPG Partnership (GLPGP), a public-private partnership under the United Nations Sustainable Energy for All initiative.

 “Bottled Gas For Better Life” is the first program of its kind in Cameroon.
-It provides lower-income households with loans of 50,000 CFA (US $81) to make the switch from solid cooking fuels to LPG.
-Loans will be provided to an initial 150 households from Batoke village in the Southwestern region of Cameroon for their purchase of LPG start-up kits.
+It provides lower-income households with loans of 50,000 CFA (about US $81) to make the switch from solid cooking fuels to LPG.
+Loans were provided to an initial 150 households from Batoke village in the Southwestern region of Cameroon for their purchase of LPG start-up kits.
 Each kit consists of a double-burner ignition stove, a 12.5kg filled gas bottle, a rubber hose and a regulator.
-Loans will be provided to more families in later phases of the program, based on good results from the initial phase.

 GLPGP developed the program to address the challenge of upfront costs that prevent many lower-income families from switching to LPG.
 Depending on the type of burner that a household uses, the typical cost to buy the required equipment may vary between CFA 45,000 and 55,000 (US$72 – US$88).
 The cost of 12.5kg refills is capped by the government at CFA 6,500 (US$10).